-Most business owners are so busy doing other things that accounting and financial tasks often get pushed to the bottom of their to-do list.
+Most business owners are so busy doing other things that accounting and financial management tasks often get pushed to the bottom of their to-do list.

 What reports should you have in your monthly package?

 From there, the basic idea is to add supporting reports that drill down on specific accounts and key areas of the business you're interested in.
-Typical examples include: accounts receivable (A/R), accounts payable (A/P), inventory, sales trends, cost of goods sold (COGS), and any expense accounts you want to keep a close eye on (advertising, payroll, travel expenses, etc.).
+Typical examples include: accounts receivable (A/R), accounts payable (A/P), inventory, sales results, cost of goods sold (COGS), and any expense accounts you want to keep a close eye on (advertising, payroll, travel expenses, etc.).

 Overall, we’d suggest that you begin with a few of the areas mentioned above, then start customizing your monthly package from there.
-It does take some trial and error to figure out which reports you really need, but once you get a regular package in place, the job of "staying on top your numbers" becomes a lot easier and less time-consuming.
+It does take some trial and error to figure out which accounting reports you really need, but once you get a regular package in place, the job of "staying on top your numbers" becomes a lot easier and less time-consuming.